What It Means and How to Engage In It

 Know When to Walk Away

 Conversations of this nature will often be difficult and uncomfortable.
 Be aware of when a discussion stops being constructive, and know that’s okay to walk away at that point.
 Discomfort and tension are natural and likely products of tough conversations, and working through those emotions to address important issues is essential to civil discourse.
 Nevertheless, understand the distinction between healthy and unhealthy discomfort.
-Know that it’s okay to walk away at any time you feel it necessary.
+Know that it’s okay to walk away at any time you feel it necessary, like if you feel physically threatened or unsafe.
 If the conversation ends naturally, make sure to express gratitude to the other person for taking time to engage in conversation.
 Reflect on the new perspective you’ve gained.

 Resources: Videos & Online Tools